Want To Use A VPN on Your Smart TV? Here's How (2026 Guide)

 Set up a VPN on your home router

-Although more technical, setting up a VPN on your router will protect all the devices on your Wi-Fi.
+Although more technical, setting up a VPN on your router will protect all devices on your Wi-Fi network.
 This includes computers, smartphones, gaming consoles, and more.

 Here's how to secure your entire home network.

-1. Check router compatibility: Make sure your device is on this list of routers compatible with VPNs.
+1. Check router compatibility: Make sure your device is compatible with VPNs on this list.

-2. Access router settings: Enter your router's IP address in a browser.
+2. Access router settings: Open a browser and enter your router's IP address.
 You can usually find its IP in the manual or on the back of the router.

-3. Install your VPN: Every VPN provider has a detailed guide on installing their client on a router.
+3. Install your VPN: Every VPN provider provides a detailed guide for installing its client on a router.
 This often involves downloading and uploading a VPN configuration file.

-4. Configure VPN settings: Upload the VPN configuration file in your router's VPN section.
+4. Configure VPN settings: Upload the VPN configuration file to your router's VPN section.
 Enter the required details, such as your VPN account credentials.

 5. Test your VPN: Connect the smart TV to the VPN-enabled network and verify the connection.